Code-Institute-Submissions/Warhammer40kTicTacToe/README.md

 7. [GitPod:](https://gitpod.io)
     * GitHut very own IDE was used to write all of the code for this app.
 6. [Photoshop:](https://www.adobe.com/ie/products/photoshop.html)
-    * Photoshop was used to create the app logo and icons transparent background images, as well as for minor styling and size changes to the originals.
+    * Photoshop was used to create the app logo and the transparent background images for the faction icons, as well as for minor styling and size changes to them.
 7. [Lucidchart:](https://lucid.app/users/login#/login)
     * Lucidchart was used to create both the *wireframes* shown above for the front end design as well as the [flowcharts](https://github.com/NikolasKotsikos/Warhammer40kTicTacToe/assets/diagrams/Flowchart-Logic.png) and [diagrams](https://github.com/NikolasKotsikos/Warhammer40kTicTacToe/assets/diagrams/Diagram-VictoryConditions.png) for the app's logic.